Skip to content

 In order to be found guilty of murder, the prosecution must prove beyond a reasonable doubt the following:

 If you tend to agree with these claims, it is advised that you plead guilty.
 As a result, the Court may discount the sentence which is much more favourable than life imprisonment.
-Alternatively, as experienced criminal defence lawyers with case wins in relation to Murder charges, Benjamin Leonardo – The Defenders may be able to negotiate a deal with the prosecution team, in which less serious charges and penalties are faced.
+Alternatively, as experienced criminal defence lawyers with case wins in relation to Murder charges, Essere – The Defenders may be able to negotiate a deal with the prosecution team, in which less serious charges and penalties are faced.

 If you or somebody you know is facing murder charges, it is advised to contact an experienced criminal defence lawyer immediately.